University Teaching Qualification (UTQ)

 If you are employed at the Faculty of Medical Sciences, please contact the Institute of Medical Education (firstname.lastname@example.org), before using the registration link below.

-After registering for the UTQ you will receive an invitation for an intake meeting within 2 to 3 weeks.
+After registering for the UTQ you will receive an invitation for an intake meeting.
+Due to the summer holidyas, this meeting will be scheduled not earlier than the first weeks of September.
 In preparation of this conversation, the invitation will also include instructions about sending your teaching CV and an 'intake form.'

 Step 2 - Enroll in the UTQ modules